-The NRMP is periodically reviewed and updated, typically every five years.
-The last iteration of this plan included modifications resulting from the establishment of the Long Island Solar Farm.
+The NRMP is reviewed and updated every five years.
 The body of this plan establishes the management goals and actions necessary for managing the natural resources at BNL in a sustainable manner.
-The appendices provide specific management requirements for threatened and endangered amphibians and fish (Appendices A and B, respectively).
+The appendices provide specific management requirements for threatened and endangered species documented on site (Appendices A, B and C).